Match Play RandA Rule 3.2

 d Responsibilities of Player and Opponent

 (1) Telling Opponent about Number of Strokes Taken.
-At any time during play of a hole or after the hole is completed, the
+At any time during play of a hole or after the hole is completed, the opponent may ask the player for the number of strokes (including strokes made and penalty strokes) the player has taken on the hole.

 When asked for the number of strokes taken, or when giving that information without being asked: